 Video analysis tools like Upper Hand’s APEX may be extremely effective in helping you provide value while your clients are unable to get into your facility to train.
 Think about being able to critique your players’ form, or pointing out ways they could improve their technique.
 Using video analysis technology to work one on one with your athletes is a great opportunity for your players to grow, rather than lose progress.

-Offer live-streamed workout classes
+Continue to offer live-streamed workout classes

 Offering virtual workouts has two huge benefits for your business.
 First, your members will continue to see you as a constant part of their weekly routine.
 We expect this to really bring your communities closer together when you return to business as usual.